National Examination Board in Occupational Safety and Health: History

 In October 2006, NEBOSH moved offices to its current location of 5 Dominus Way, Meridian Business Park, Leicester.
 The new building was formally opened by the then Secretary of State for Health, Patricia Hewitt.

 The NEBOSH Specialist Environmental Diploma was revised and renamed the NEBOSH Diploma in Environmental Management in September 2008.

 In 2009, NEBOSH introduced two new qualifications – the NEBOSH International Diploma and the NEBOSH Environmental Certificate.
 In 2010, four more qualifications were launched – the NEBOSH Award in Health and Safety at Work, the NEBOSH Health and Well-being Certificate, the NEBOSH International Construction Certificate and the NEBOSH International Technical Certificate in Oil and Gas Operational Safety.

 In 2011, NEBOSH as well as other UK and international professional bodies developed the scheme for the Occupational Safety & Health Consultants Register (OSHCR), a scheme which provides a centrally held register of qualified health and safety consultants for businesses and employers to easily find and hire for their own places of work.

 In 2014, NEBOSH began offering a research-based master's degree jointly with the University of Hull, with the first degrees awarded in 2015.
 In 2015 a taught master's degree was developed with options to focus on one or more of the disciplines of occupational health, safety and environmental management.

 In 2014, NEBOSH began working with the Health and Safety Executive (HSE) to offer a postgraduate-level qualification to new HSE Inspectors responsible for enforcement of safety law in the UK.

 NEBOSH continued to develop its portfolio of qualifications.
 As of 2023, NEBOSH offers 27 qualifications.
 Its qualifications include those developed in partnership with the HSE and the University of Hull.

-In 2018, Ian Taylor joined NEBOSH as Chief Executive.
-In 2020 David Morgan, a NEBOSH trustee, took up the position of Interim Chief Executive.
-In September 2020 Les Philpott was elected Chair of the NEBOSH Board, having joined the board in 2017 and in November 2020 Dr. Chris Payne was appointed permanent Chief Executive Officer to lead the organisation into a new era.
+A number of NEBOSH qualifications are regulated by the Scottish Qualifications Authority.
+In May 2023 NEBOSH announced that regulation of the NEBOSH Level 6 National and International Diploma for Occupational Health and Safety Management Professionals had moved to Ofqual.

-On 6 August 2020, amidst the COVID-19 worldwide pandemic, NEBOSH introduced open book examinations for the first time, marking the start of a transformation programme to introduce the latest assessment technology and enable learners to stay safe during the examination process.
+In March 2023 Andy Shenstone was appointed as NEBOSH's Chief Executive.
+In July 2023 Rob Hull was appointed as Chair of the NEBOSH Board.